Skip to main content

 Awareness and visibility

-Building a culture of risk and resilience requires creating awareness and visibility throughout the organization.
+Building a culture of risk and resilience requires creating awareness and visibility throughout the organisation.
 This can be achieved by incorporating risk and resilience discussions into various touchpoints within the company, such as team meetings, training sessions, and performance evaluations.
 By consistently reinforcing the importance of risk and resilience, companies can foster a shared understanding and commitment to these principles.

 Creating a learning environment